bradcush/stuff/README.md

 stuff is a tool intended to make it simple to manage dotfiles using a repository with version control.
-Like some alternatives - stow or chezmoi - it's based on linking but those tools are incomplete for some basic use cases that I was looking for.
+Like some alternatives - stow or chezmoi - it's based on linking but those tools are incomplete or over complicated.

-## C language
+## Organization

-This project is meant to be written mostly in C, a good choice for systems programming over many decades.
-While other, newer languages are suitable like Zig or Rust, I've chosen C for the simple fact that it's fast and I just want to experience writing a robust command-line tool with it.
+stuff should be run in the root directory of your project, whose relative directory structure should mirror that of your system.
+Consider that the project root maps to the root directory of the system.
+Then by example, for the user `bradcush`, `project/home/bradcush/.bashrc` would automatically map to `/home/bradcush/.bashrc` for any project scoped stuff command.
+Given the commands `link`, `list`, and `unlink`, this already provides enough functionality to easily add, view, and remove links for dotfiles.

+We recommend linking both files and directories as necessary.
+If a system directory should only contain links sourced from your project, it's best to link the entire directory.
+Conversely, when system directories contain a combination of links and concrete files, you should only link files individually as to not overwrite anything on the system.

 ## Building